ambadyanands/getting-started/README.md

 Please first [download](https://slack.com/downloads) the desktop client.
 You can also just use the [web client](https://slack.com/) if you prefer.

-Slack Channel: greyhatsuhm
+Slack Channel: ***greyhatsuhm***

-Note that you will need a hawaii.edu address to join the slack channel.
+Note that you may need a hawaii.edu address to join the slack channel.

 ## 3. Join the Github Organization
 Some of the materials/projects we work on will be hosted on Github.